StevenClontz/prof.clontz.org/classes/2019/01/ma238/index.md

 documentation from a medical professional) will be considered excused.
 All excused absences must be documented via email with the instructor.

-Students that accumulate two unexcused absences within a three-week period will become Inactive.

 ## Readiness Assurance

 Before each module of the course, students are given a [list of materials](readiness) for review.
-Readiness for that module will be assessed on a **Readiness Assurance Test**, first individually (iRAT), and then as a team (tRAT).
+Readiness for that module will be assessed on a **Readiness Quiz**, first individually and then as a team.
 High scores reflect sufficient preparedness for the module, while low scores demonstrate a need for further review.

-Students that earn below a 70% average on an iRAT and tRAT will become Inactive.
+A 70% average of both quizzes is required to pass this quiz.

 ## Class Activities

-Within each module, the instructor will present on several sections, each based on a Standard for the module, providing theory, formulas, and examples.
-At the end of each section, students will collaborate on one or more team activities similar to exercises that will be assigned for that standard.
+The instructor will introduce each course [Standard][standards], providing theory, formulas, and examples.
+After this introduction, students will collaborate on one or more team activities similar to exercises that will be assigned for that standard.
-These should be completed by each team on the provided whiteboard, showing all details and uploaded to Google Drive
+These should be completed by each team on the provided whiteboard, showing all details and uploaded to Google Drive.

-Students that attend class but refuse to participate in completing Activities on the whiteboard or refuse to document work in Google Drive will become Inactive.

-## Peer Evaluation Survey

-Students will be asked to complete a Peer Evaluation Survey occasionally during the semester to evaluate their teammates.
-Students that fail to complete the survey or who receive negative feedback from multiple students will become Inactive.

 ## MyLabsPlus

-Online homework will be assigned on [MyLabsPlus][mlp] throughout the semester, associated with many (not all) of the course standards as they are covered in class.
+Online homework for many (not all) of the course standards is available on [MyLabsPlus][mlp].

-Students that have 70% progress or better on the online homework by the end of the semester will receive a bonus Mastery Mark (**✓**).

 ## Mastery Quizzes

 During most class days,
 Active students will be able to complete a short **Mastery Quiz**.
-Each standard covered in class will appear on up to four Mastery Quizzes, at most once a week.
+Each standard covered in class will appear on up to three Mastery Quizzes, at most once a week.
 A schedule of which standards are covered on each quiz is available on the [Calendar][calendar].

-In addition, Active students will be offered two 75-minute **Comprehensive Mastery Quizzes** that include exercises for every standard covered in the class so far.

 All submissions are due by the end of the class period.
 Inactive students will not receive any credit for these quizzes unless they have previously scheduled a time to meet with the instructor to discuss their status.

+In addition, all students will be offered two 75-minute **Comprehensive Mastery Quizzes** that include exercises for every standard covered in the class so far.

 Quizzes are randomized and personalized for each student based upon the most recent progress report; standards that have already been completely mastered